 To address these challenges, financial organizations are turning to modern, automated data quality solutions that can help them improve data quality and drive business value.

 One solution that is gaining traction in the financial industry is the use of self-service analytics tools, such as data lakes and data catalogs, that can help organizations improve data accessibility and governance while also providing a more streamlined way to manage data quality.
-These tools can also be integrated with machine learning and data integration solutions like Ab Initio, to further improve data quality and unlock business value.
+These tools can also be integrated with machine learning and data integration solutions like Ab Initio to improve data quality further and unlock business value.